-Choose the best project delivery method for your project
+How to choose the best project delivery method for your project

-Deciding which project delivery method is best for a project relies a lot on the type of project, how much control over the project the owner wants, the project timeline, and the budget.
+Deciding which project delivery method is best for a project relies a lot on the type of project, how much control over the project and risk the owner wants, the project timeline, and the budget.

 Each method provides a different amount of control and ties the parties together contractually in a different way.
 Every project is different, so you’ll need to choose the right method on a case-by-case basis.